aery32/lufa-extension/README.md

 make programs
 ```

-Windows users have to install `LUFA_VirtaulSerial.inf` driver when the board
+Windows users have to install `LUFA_VirtaulSerial.inf` driver file from
-identifies.
+the `LUFA/` directory after the board has been identified by Windows.

 ## Usage

 LUFA needs some settings that have been put into the global `settings.h`,
 which is a part of the Aery32 Framework.
 Descriptor files, `Descriptor.c` and
-`Descriptor.h` can be found from `LUFA/` directory.
+`Descriptor.h` can be found from the `LUFA/` directory.

 Learn more from [LUFA Library Documentation](http://www.fourwalledcubicle.com/files/LUFA/Doc/130303/html/).